Importing goods into Luxembourg

 250 grams of tobacco

-- in total, one litre of alcohol and alcoholic drink with an ABV of 22 % or higher, or non-denatured ethyl alcohol at a concentration of 80 % or higher; or
+Alcoholic drinks in total, one litre of alcohol and alcoholic drinks with an ABV of 22 % or higher, or non-denatured ethyl alcohol at a concentration of 80 % or higher; or

-- in total, 2 litres of alcohol and alcoholic drink with an ABV not exceeding 22 %
+in total, 2 litres of alcohol and alcoholic drinks with an ABV not exceeding 22 %

 The allowances shown in the table above may not be combined among different people for the same item.
-For example, a group or family of 4 people cannot apply for the allowance for a device valued at EUR 1,720 (EUR 430 × 4).
+For example, a group or family of 4 people cannot benefit from the allowance for a device valued at EUR 1,720 (EUR 430 × 4).

 Note, also, that goods comprising multiple elements and transported at the same time by the same mode of transport are considered to form a single unit, regardless of the number of invoices (for instance, the individual elements of a hi-fi system are treated as one item).